-The photon beam of this experiment constitutes of the bremsstrahlung spectrum of longitudinally polarized positrons/electrons having small energy and angular distributions.
-Additionally, the generated photons can also interact via photoelectric and pair creation processes, contributing to the dilution of the initial Compton transmission asymmetry.
-This multistep process has been simulated with G4PEPPo taking advantage of the GEANT4 [Ago03] upgrade for polarized electron, positron and photon interactions [Dol06].
-The incoming positrons/electrons polarization can be deduced from the experimental yields according to two different methods.
+The photon beam of this experiment is a bremsstrahlung spectrum of longitudinally polarized positrons/electrons having small energy and angular distributions.
+In addition, the generated photons can interact via photoelectric and pair creation processes, contributing to the dilution of the initial Compton transmission asymmetry.
+This multi-step process has been simulated with G4PEPPo, taking advantage of the GEANT4 [Ago03] upgrade for polarized electron, positron and photon interactions [Dol06].
+The incoming positrons/electron polarization can be deduced from the experimental yields using either of two different methods.